karlpokus/srv/README.md

 # features
 - read, write and idle timeouts
 - max header size
-- bring your own router as long as it's a `http.Handler`
+- bring your own router as long as it's a `http.Handler`.
+Default router is `http.ServeMux`
 - graceful exit of server and any user supplied `Exiter`s

 # usage